During pregnancy, so much focus can be on preparing the baby.. but preparing the mother is important, too!

-Through signing up for free in-store point cards and online registrations, we were able to collect 25 free diapers of various sizes, as well as sample packs of baby wipes, cookies, soap, laundry detergent, toilet cleaning wipes, disposable nursing pads, lotion, and more!
+Through signing up for free in-store point cards and online registrations, we were able to collect 25 free diapers of various sizes, as well as sample packs of baby wipes, cookies, soap, laundry detergent, toilet cleaning wipes, disposable nursing pads, lotion, supplements, and more!

 Following are some of my favorite freebies that we signed up for so far on our pregnancy journey:

 We are happy to announce that the Haruna family is expecting a baby!
 The due date is March 10th, 2021.

 This is our rainbow baby, a term that is used for a baby that is born after an infant or pregnancy loss.
 Before conceiving this child, we experienced 3 miscarriages, as well as secondary infertility, over the course of about 3 years.

 Getting here has been a long, difficult road.. and pregnancy after loss can be so much harder than one with no previous losses.
 Add onto that the uncertainties of a pandemic, and it has the potential to be even more challenging.

 Yet, I am so thankful that God has blessed us with this child, and slowly the excitement has been growing.